rmgodfrey/advent_of_code/README.md

 This repository contains my solutions to puzzles from [Advent of Code](https://adventofcode.com).
+For now, it just contains solutions for 2022, though it may contain solutions for other years in the future.